Peter Bach: Hepatitis C treatment 'Netflix' model

+Other areas

 Bach has also worked on areas related to racial disparities within the provision of cancer care.
 Along with research collaborators, he has published evidence that black Medicare beneficiaries with lung cancer do not receive as high quality care as white patients.
 A paper in 2007 demonstrated that care in Medicare is highly fragmented, with the average beneficiary seeing multiple primary care physicians and specialists.
 He has worked on developing lung cancer screening guidelines also developed a lung cancer risk prediction model.
 He has proposed a number of strategies by which Medicare could link payment level to the value of healthcare delivered.

+Other writings

 His lay press contributions have included op-eds on topics such as medical school tuition funding, setting physician reimbursement based on market forces, and why cancer screening recommendations are often not followed.